rapid7/metasploit-framework/documentation/modules/evasion/windows/process_herpaderping.md

 msf6 evasion(windows/process_herpaderping) > run

 [+] raU.exe stored at /home/msfuser/.msf4/local/raU.exe
-msf6 evasion(windows/process_herpaderping) > cp /home/msfuser/.msf4/local/raU.exe /remote_share/tmp/test_x86.exe
-[*] exec: cp /home/msfuser/.msf4/local/raU.exe /remote_share/tmp/test_x86.exe
+[!] #### WARNING ####
+This payload won't work on 32-bit Windows 10 versions from 1511 (build 10586) to 1703 (build 15063), including Windows 10 2016 LTSB (build 14393).
+These versions have a bug in the kernel that crashes/BugCheck the OS when executing this payload.
+So, to avoid this, the payload won't run if it detects the OS is one of these versions. msf6 evasion(windows/process_herpaderping) > cp /home/msfuser/.msf4/local/raU.exe /remote_share/tmp/test_x86.exe [*] exec: cp /home/msfuser/.msf4/local/raU.exe /remote_share/tmp/test_x86.exe